TimTims/hlstatsx-ce-web/README.md

-## Notice of Current Development - 16/05/2023

-The development of this specific repo is highly unstable and is suited towards my needs.
-Using this repo to update current stable versions of HLstats will result in it breaking.

-I take no responsibility for any issues, instabilities and breakages that occur when using my development of HLstats and will not provide support for this development.

-Thank you to [A1mDev](https://github.com/A1mDev/hlstatsx-community-edition) for your fixes for PHP8.
+## HLStatsX: Community Edition Web Panel Development

+This repo is a split of my fork of [A1mDev's](https://github.com/A1mDev/hlstatsx-community-edition) HLStatsX:CE repo.
+This repo will focus solely on further developing the HLStats web panel.
+### :warning: WARNING
+This is a work-in-progress and may contain breaking changes for those updating or for those new to HLStats.
+It is not recommened to use this for production purposes.
+Bugs and breaking issues may occur!

+---

 ## HLstatsX : Community Edition

 HLstatsX Community Edition is an open-source project licensed